Grevillea eriostachya: Taxonomy

 Grevillea eriostachya was first formally described in 1840 by John Lindley in A Sketch of the Vegetation of the Swan River Colony.
 The specific epithet (eriostachya) means "woolly flower-spike".

 Distribution and habitat

 Flame grevillea grows in heath or shrub on sandplains and is widespread in arid and semi-arid areas of Western Australia, the south-west of the Northern Territory and far north-western South Australia.

 Ecology

-Nectar-eating birds are attracted to the flowers.
+Nectar-eating birds are attracted to the flowers and are pollinators of this grevillea.
+Following fires, this species regenerates from a lignotuber within the eastern part of its range in the eremaean province area, and is an obligate seeder in the western part of its distribution.

 Uses

 Because of the sweet taste of the shrub's flowers, Aboriginal Australians used it as a sweetener and to add variety to their meals.

+Conservation status

+Grevillea eriostachya is currently listed as Least Concern on the IUCN Red List of Threatened Species.
+It has an extremely wide distribution, is common, has a stable population and is not facing any major threats, either at present or in the near future.
+Some populations south of Perth are impacted by habitat clearance for agriculture.